kstenschke/doShell/README.md

 =======

-Scripting language, transpiler and runtime system for efficient headful interactive browser- and terminal-automation on Linux and Mac OS
+Scripting language, transpiler and runtime system for efficient headful interactive automation on Linux and Mac OS (foremost targeting browser and terminal)

 ## Table of Contents